Sega Genesis: Peripherals

 The standard controller features a rounded shape, a directional pad, three main buttons, and a start button.
 In 1993, Sega released a slightly smaller pad with three additional face buttons, similar to the design of buttons on arcade fighting games such as Street Fighter II.
 Sega also released a wireless revision of the six-button controller, the Remote Arcade Pad.

 The system is backward compatible with the Master System.
 The first peripheral is the Power Base Converter (Mega Adaptor in Japan and Master System Converter in Europe), which allows Master System games to be played.
 It is designed for the Model 1 revisions and will work with the Model 2 revisions, however the shell blocks the power and AC ports of the Model 2 revision, meaning that the converter must have its shell modified or by using a pass-through adaptor.
 A second model known as the Master System Converter II was released only in Europe for use with the Mega Drive II, which works with other region Genesis consoles and revisions but lacks the ability to use Master System cards.
 Both the original Power Base Converter and the Master System Converter II do not work with the Nomad or the Genesis 3.

 Other peripherals were released to add functionality.
 The Menacer is a wireless infrared light gun used with compatible games.
 Other third parties created light gun peripherals, such as American Laser Games and Konami.
 Released for art creation software, the Sega Mega Mouse features three buttons and is only compatible with a few games, such as Eye of the Beholder.
-A foam-covered bat called the BatterUP and the TeeVGolf golf club were released for both the Genesis and SNES.
+A foam-covered bat called the Batter Up and the TeeV Golf golf club were released for both the Genesis and SNES.